-If possible, avoid or replace weep holes or decorative block drains with a clear opening per City standard details.
-Weep holes and decorative block openings are generally so small they easily catch debris and clog, causing water to pond or divert (see photo p.1).
-This can result in backyard, pools, and houses being flooded and walls being undermined and knocked over.
+If possible, avoid or replace weep holes or decorative block drains with a clear opening per city standard details.
+Weep holes and decorative block openings are generally so small they easily catch debris and clog, causing water to pond or divert.
+This can result in backyard, pools and houses being flooded and walls being undermined and knocked over.